 The Schulich Library Advisory Committee is made up of faculty members representing each of the McGill departments we serve, as well as student (EUS, SUS, PGSS) representatives and librarians.

-Schulich Library has an extensive collection of books and journals in the physical sciences and engineering subject areas, as well as the recent additions from the life sciences subjects.
+Schulich Library has an extensive collection of books and journals in the physical sciences, life sciences and engineering subject areas.
 In addition, a growing body of online resources, e-journals and databases are available.
 Most current journals are available online and accessible from the library catalogue and the list of all electronic journals available at McGill.

 The Reference Collection for physical sciences, engineering, and life sciences as well as the Wendy Patrick Collection (consumer health) are found on the main floor (Level 2).
 Print issues of journals in the life sciences subject areas are shelved on Level 1A.